What is fluoride?

 Do adults benefit from fluoride intake?

-Absolutely.
+Yes.
 New research indicates that topical fluorides – from toothpastes, mouth rinses, and fluoride treatments – are as important in fighting tooth decay as in strengthening developing teeth.

-- Dry mouth conditions – caused by diseases such as Sjögren’s syndrome, certain medications (such as allergy medications, antihistamines, anti-anxiety drugs, and antihypertensives) and head and neck radiation treatment.
+- Dry mouth conditions – can be caused by diseases such as Sjögren’s syndrome, certain medications (such as allergy medications, antihistamines, anti-anxiety drugs, and antihypertensives) and head and neck radiation treatment.
 Lack of saliva makes an individual more prone to tooth decay by not allowing food particles to be washed away or allowing acids to be neutralized.

 - Presence of crowns and/or bridges or braces – can put teeth at risk for decay at the point where the crown meets the underlying tooth structure or around the brackets of orthodontic appliances.